Vidhi-TEST/Prodigybuild-vidhi-testing/README.md

 ./bbp
 ```

-Follow the same steps for all other C++ files in this repository.
+Repeat same steps for all other C++ files in this repository.

 ## CI/CD Integration & Deployment